-Hanson Tipton has 20 years of experience, and practices in the areas of health care liability, civil defense litigation, government tort law, workers’ compensation, and insurance defense.
+Hanson Tipton has over 20 years of experience, and practices in the areas of health care liability, civil defense litigation, government tort law, workers’ compensation, and insurance defense.

 Mr. Tipton is a natural leader who has held many voluntary and elected leadership positions with the Tennessee Bar Association and the Knoxville Bar Association.
 He is a graduate of the Tennessee Bar Association’s Leadership Law Class of 2008.